Episode #280: How to Live Free in a Dangerous World and Write a Decolonial Memoir with Shayla Lawson

 Shayla Lawson: Okay, Iceland, because I really want to be in a hot spring and watch the northern lights at some point in my life.
 Ghana has been on my list for a very long time, especially with the year of return.
 I’m still waiting to make mine.
 And Thailand, I have never been and would really love to.

 Matt Bowles: Those are great pics.
 I have been to Ghana twice.
 I was there a year ago for a Deti December in 2023, turning into 2024.
 I have been telling stories about it ever since.
 It was amazing!
-The first time I went actually, I did go in 2019 and I went for a month, and it was like in the summer in June, and it was amazing.
-And in the summer, in June, when there are not a lot of tourists there, it’s not the tourist season.
-There were still like the Sunday party on Labadi beach gets like 5, 000 people.
-They have DJs lining up at the beach.
-It’s just wild.
-And then people like, you got to come back in December.
+The first time I went actually, I did go in 2019, and I went for a month, and it was like in the summer in June, and it was amazing.

 I was like, how can it be better than this?
 They’re like, just come back in December.
 I was like, okay.
-So 2023, I came back in December and sure enough, it was completely off the chain.
+So, 2023, I came back in December and sure enough, it was completely off the chain.
 So, I think that is an excellent choice, uh, Shayla and, uh, Thailand as well.
 I’ve spent several months there.
 So, feel free to hit me up for recommendations when you are ready to plan those trips.

 All right, Shayla, we have now come to the most important question of this interview.
-I’m about to ask you to name your top five hip hop emcees of all time.
+I’m about to ask you to name your top five hip-hop emcees of all time.
 But before I do that, let me just ask you this.
 Have you ever publicly declared this before?
 Does the world know Shayla Lawson’s top five, or is this going to be like a breaking Maverick show exclusive?

 Shayla Lawson: This is a breaking exclusive.
 Yes.